Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Proposed Augmented LRFS

-According to Finite Set Statistics (FISST)~\citep{Mahler2007s5a5}, the statistical characteristics of an RFS $X$ can be fully captured by its corresponding FISST probability density function (PDF) $\pi(X)$.
-Specially, we introduce the following two types of RFSs that will be used in the subsequent sections.
+According to Finite Set Statistics (FISST)~\citep{Mahler2007s5a5,Jun1}, the statistical characteristics of an RFS $X$ can be fully captured by its corresponding FISST probability density function (PDF) $\pi(X)$.
+There are many types of RFSs, such as Possion RFS, Bernoulli RFS and Multi-Bernoulli RFS, etc, their definition can be found in Ref.~\citep{Vo2013labeled,Mahler2007s5a5,Reuter2014label,IMMLMB,Jun2}.